15 puzzle: Sam Loyd

-Miscellaneous
+Varieties of the 15 puzzle

-The Minus Cube, manufactured in the USSR, is a 3D puzzle with similar operations to the 15 puzzle.
+The Minus Cube, manufactured in the USSR, is a 3D puzzle with similar operations to the 15 Puzzle.

+Versions of the 15 puzzle include a different number of tiles, such as the 8-puzzle or 24-puzzle.

+Pop culture

-Chess world champion Bobby Fischer was an expert at solving the 15-Puzzle.
+Chess world champion Bobby Fischer was an expert at solving the 15 puzzle.
 He had been timed to be able to solve it within 25 seconds; Fischer demonstrated this on November 8, 1972, on The Tonight Show Starring Johnny Carson.